 To sidestep that [two-thirds] requirement, President Obama’s climate negotiators are devising what they call a “politically binding” deal that would “name and shame” countries into cutting their emissions.
 The deal is likely to face strong objections from Republicans on Capitol Hill and from poor countries around the world, but negotiators say it may be the only realistic path.

 The agreement Obama seeks is no mere ‘coalition of the willing.’
-Even though not ratified by the Senate, elements of agreement would still be enforceable as a matter of international law.
+Even though not ratified by the Senate, elements of the agreement would still be enforceable as a matter of international law.
 From the NYT article:

 American negotiators are instead homing in on a hybrid agreement — a proposal to blend legally binding conditions from an existing 1992 treaty with new voluntary pledges.
 The mix would create a deal that would update the treaty, and thus, negotiators say, not require a new vote of ratification.